 Step 2: Say No to “Background TV”

-Parents are urged to limit “background TV” or just having the television on when no one is really watching.
+Parents should limit “background TV”, just having the television on when no one is really watching.
 This habit not only interferes with children’s attention but also children’s ability to control emotions and verbal interactions between parents and children.

-Step 3: Make a media plan to figure out how much spare time can be used (reasonably) for screens
+Step 3: Figure out how much spare time can be used (reasonably) for screens

 One way parents can limit screens is enforce family rules about screen time.
-However, even with the guidelines above, it may be easier to talk through what time there actually is to use screens after accounting for everything else that needs to be done.
+However, parents (and kids) should know how much time is left in the day for screens.
+Figure out how much time for those types of activities and then what you have left is available for screens. .
 If screens displace or take the place of a child getting out to play outside, read a book or sleep, it can cause real problems including obesity, poor social and reading skills.

 RELATED: How to Make a Family Media Use Plan (Healthychildren.org)